About Project 1 Voice

 Ms. Morris has produced over 80 plays, including 4 world premieres, and directed more than 20 productions for The Ensemble Theatre.
 She co-founded the Young Performer's Program to train 6 to 17 year olds in both art and life skills.

-Professorial Lecturer in Arts Management, American University / Chairperson and Executive Director of The International Association of Blacks In Dance.
+President and CEO of The International Association of Blacks In Dance.